 - TPG in senior secured facilities to finance its acquisitions of Keter Environmental Services Inc. and DAAT Credit Co., LLC.

 - Goldman Sachs and other major financial institutions, as joint lead arrangers, in $49 billion bridge and term loan facilities to finance in part CVS Health Corporation’s $78 billion acquisition of Aetna Inc.

 - Citibank, as administrative agent, joint lead arranger and joint bookrunner, in a $200 million senior secured revolving facility for ExlService Holdings, Inc. to refinance existing indebtedness.

-- Snow Phipps Group in first and second lien facilities to finance its acquisition of DecoPac, Inc.
+- Snow Phipps Group (n/k/a TruArc Partners) in first and second lien facilities to finance its acquisition of DecoPac, Inc.

 - Brookfield Asset Management in a margin loan agreement with Citibank, N.A.